-No, a VPN is not an "all-in-one" solution for online security or privacy.
-Actually, there is no such thing as an "all-in-one" solution.
-A VPN is simply one of the many tools that can help you obtain a higher level of online security/anonymity.
+No. A VPN is not an "all-in-one" solution for online security or privacy.
+Actually, there is no "all-in-one" solution.
+A VPN is simply one of the many tools that can help your online security/privacy.
 Other things that should be in your toolkit: Tor and/or I2P, compartmentalization, another VPN, good OPSEC, and some common sense.

 Sure, but you would be missing out on two important things: First, with you being the only person connecting to that VPN, it wouldn't be difficult to figure out that traffic leaving that VPS belongs to you.
 With our servers, there are many other clients connected generating their own traffic, so you basically get "lost in the mix" (which also means plausible deniability).
 Second, some of our staff members have over 20 years experience with VPNs and internet security/privacy.
 While it is a lot easier these days to spin up a VPS loaded with OpenVPN and similar software, it's also easy to misconfigure that software in ways that might compromise your security or privacy.
 Also, a VPS is only as secure as the system actually hosting the VM.
 If you really want to DIY, we recommend not using a VPS at all and instead get a dedicated server. oneprovider.com and kimsufi.com often have 1Gbps dedicated servers in Paris and Amsterdam for as low as $5-$10/month.

-There's a map on the main page, at https://cryptostorm.is/#smap, and a more detailed list at https://cryptostorm.is/uptime that includes the actual number of dedicated servers, since the map doesn't show which ones are clusters.
+There's a map on the main page, at https://cryptostorm.is/#smap, and a more detailed list at https://cryptostorm.is/uptime.

-The exact number is listed at https://cryptostorm.is/#section4 in the right right column, bottom section.
+A rough estimate is listed at https://cryptostorm.is/#section4 in the right column, at the bottom.

 We have no central HQ.
 Our business entities are in several regions, with others as backups in case one entity gets pressured by any government or law enforcement agency.
 To make things more difficult for those who would try to shut us down, we keep the locations of these entities private.